Best hikes in West Virginia.

 The effort is well worth it, as the lower area provides a fascinating look at the Kaymoor mine ruins and town site.

-• Climbing or sitting on historic structures can cause damage – please leave them as they are to preserve their story.
+Please do NOT climb or sit on historic structures.
+Leave them as they are to preserve their story.

 Fallen structure known as the Kaymoor Tipple at Kaymoor Bottom in New River Gorge.